kubernetes/community/committee-code-of-conduct/README.md

 ## Terms

 The members and their terms are as follows:

-- Jaice Singer Dumars (Google) - 2 years
-- Paris Pittman (Google) - 2 years
+### Term ends on August 7, 2019
 - Carolyn Van Slyck (Microsoft) - 1 year
 - Eric Paris (Red Hat) - 1 year
 - Jennifer Rondeau (Heptio) - 1 year

+### Term ends on August 7, 2020
+- Jaice Singer Dumars (Google) - 2 years
+- Paris Pittman (Google) - 2 years

 Please see the [bootstrapping document](./bootstrapping-process.md) for more information on how members are picked, their responsibilities, and how the committee will initially function.

-_More information on how to contact this committee and learn about its process to come in the near future.
+_More information on conflict resolution process to come in the near future.
 For now, any Code of Conduct or Code of Conduct Committee concerns can be directed to <conduct@kubernetes.io>_.
 <!-- END CUSTOM CONTENT -->